Arabian tahr: Threats

 The Arabian tahr is endangered due to intense overgrazing, poaching, and habitat destruction.
 In Oman, a recent increase of human migration to urban areas has resulted in domestic goats becoming feral and foraging in places that were once strictly the tahr's home.
 Habitat degradation is also another major threat, due to construction of roads, buildings, and mineral extraction.
 Also, poaching often occurs when the animals descend down from the mountains for water.

 Conservation

-In 1973, efforts were planned to protect the Arabian tahr, and in 1975, it was granted in the Hajar Mountains.
+In 1973, efforts were planned to protect the Arabian tahr, and in 1975, a protection program was introduced in the Hajar Mountains.
 In 1980, a captive-breeding program was set up at the Omani Mammal Breeding Center to reintroduce captive-bred individuals back into the wild.
-Three institutions are now involved, one in Oman and two in the United Arab Emirates, but many people seem to be unaware about the tahr's grave situations, leading to other conservation initiatives to focus on the publicity and educational campaigns to raise the animals' profile.
+Three institutions are now involved, one in Oman and two in the United Arab Emirates.
 In April 2009, the Wadi Wurayah preserve in the Emirate of Fujairah was set aside by royal decree in the Emirates for the protection of the tahr.
 Another place in the UAE, Sir Bani Yas in the Emirate of Abu Dhabi, was also set up for its conservation.